skotak2/academic-kickstart/content/home/experience.md

   description = """
 • Spearheaded the development of predictive models and analytical platforms for healthcare providers to improve patient experience with value-based care.<br />
 • Explored variables like DRG codes, HCPCS codes, cancer types, comorbidities, and re-hospitalization. <br />
 • Built end-to-end pipelines for data transformations using Alteryx.
 Performed visualization of patient claims using Tableau.
-Analyzed for trends in hospitalization and treatment expenditures. <br />
+Analyzed for trends in expenditure of drugs and hospitalization. <br />
 • Developed predictive modelsto identify candidates with high resource utilization based on patient claims.
 Built cox regression model to predict mortality based on disease characteristics. <br />
 • Provided analytical consulting for best practices, tools, and technologies. <br />
   """